PacoReinaCampo/MPSoC-DV/lifecycle/chisel/book/chapters/chapter1.md

 ## SOURCE ACCESS AND EBOOK FEATURES

-Chisel’s source code is available on GitHub (https://github.com/freechipsproject/chisel3).
+Chisel's source code is available on GitHub (https://github.com/freechipsproject/chisel3).
 Additional resources such as ebooks and tutorials are available on educational platforms.

 ## FURTHER READING